Le titre

 • Applied Maths and Control Practices graduate courses for aerospace engineering master students at ISAE-Supaéro, respectively with the teams of Profs.
 Judith Vancostenoble and Yves Brière.

-• Signal Processing Practices and Laboratories (2022-now) first year undergrad course at ISAE-Supaero, part of the team lead by Profs.
+• Signal Processing Practices and Laboratories (2022-2023) first year undergrad course at ISAE-Supaero, part of the team lead by Profs.
 Jordi Vila-Valls, François Vincent and Éric Chaumette.

 • Linear control - Automatique : Practical cases/ laboratory instructor (2021-now) a second year course at ISAE-Supaero France, I am with the teaching team of Pr.
 Caroline Bérard.